Aumni-Fund/react-coding-challenge/README.md

 ## Submission

 1. When you have your final commit complete, please zip up your entire folder.
 2. We use Breezy as our ATS (Applicant Tracking System), you should have received and email with a link to Breezy to submit your zip file.
-If you did not get the email or can't find it, reach out to eng-recruiting@aumni.fund for a new link.
+If you did not get the email or can't find it, reach out to recruiting_eng@aumni.fund for a new link.